 7 Things You Might Not Know About Ash Wednesday

-In 2019, millions of Christians around the world will attend an Ash Wednesday service on March 6 to mark the start of the 2019 Lenten season.
+In 2021, millions of Christians around the world will celebrate Ash Wednesday on February 17, 2021, to mark the start of the Lenten season.
 The practice of marking worshippers' foreheads with ashes in the shape of a cross is one of Christianity's most visible rituals, but it's just one component of the holy day.
 Whether or not you observe it, here are some facts about Ash Wednesday worth knowing.

 1. Not all Christians observe Ash Wednesday.